port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/datadog.md

         "title": "To Date",
         "description": "Unix timestamp of the end of the queried time period" },
-      "metric_name": {
-        "type": "string",
-        "title": "Metric Name",
-        "description": "The name of the metric"
-      },
       "env": {
         "type": "string",
         "title": "Environment",